 Marketing purists will tell you price discounts aren’t a good thing.
 But sales pragmatists will tell you they’re a necessary tool to shift products when you need to.

-If you play in a category, where there’s already a lot of price promotion, and your product doesn’t have a significantly different feature, you may need to suck up more price promotions just to keep sales growing.
-There’s no shame in that.
+If you play in a category, where there’s already a lot of price promotion, and your product doesn’t have a significantly different feature, you may need to suck up more price discounts just to keep sales growing.
+No shame in that.
 It’s a normal part of doing business.

 But if it’s your brand and your business, the idea of “giving away” profits to drive sales can be tough.
 In an ideal world, your brand positioning is strong.
 Customers will buy you at any price.
 We’ve worked on a few brands like this, who never offer price discounts.
 But, they’re the exception rather than the rule.